jorisschellekens/borb/README.md

 2. Bundle LineRenderEvent objects in ParagraphRenderEvent objects
 3. Bundle ParagraphRenderEvent objects in OrderedlistEvent objects (where applicable)
 4. Bundle ParagraphRenderEvent objects in BulletlistEvent objects (where applicable)
+5. Find those ParagraphRenderEvent objects that make up titles and subtitles (where applicable)
 5. Alert the EventListeners of the Page with the new Event objects